 I trust God.
 I’ve trusted him almost my entire life.
 But as I thought about my tithing, or rather the lack of it, I realized that his question was totally valid.

-I thought that I had allowed my tithing to slip because I was giving elsewhere.
+I thought that I had allowed my tithing to the church to slip because I was giving elsewhere.
 And to be fair, I was.
-However, and this is the critical difference, I was giving out of the bottom, out of the leftovers, and only when I felt I could afford it.
-God very clearly asks us to give off the top, before anything else, and trust Him with the results.
+However, and this is the critical difference, I was giving out of the leftovers, and only when I felt I could afford it.
+God very clearly asks us to give first, before anything else, and trust him with our needs.
 Major difference.

-Without realizing it, I was acting on the belief that I had to take care of my finances myself.
-I thought that if I gave 10% there wouldn’t be enough left to meet my expenses.
+Without realizing it, I was thinking that I had to take care of my finances myself.
+I thought that if I gave 10%, there wouldn’t be enough left to meet my expenses.
 At the heart of that belief were the words that God spoke in the car.
 He was right.
-When it came to money, in my heart I didn’t trust Him.
-Clearly God and I had some work to do.
+When it came to money, in my heart I didn’t trust him.
+Clearly, God and I had things to work through.

-Sunday came and I put the little envelope in the offering.
+Sunday came and I put that little envelope in the offering.
 Two weeks came and went and the other 90% lasted just fine until payday.
 I wish I could say that I wasn’t surprised, but I was.
 Week after week there were groceries in my cupboards and gas in my car.
-It was, as God had promised it would be, enough.
+It was enough, as God had promised it would be.